-12. To enhance effectiveness of this measure, CCMs are encouraged to communicate with and, if appropriate, work with the concerned IATTC contracting parties bilaterally.
+13. To enhance effectiveness of this measure, CCMs are encouraged to communicate with and, if appropriate, work with the concerned IATTC contracting parties bilaterally.

-Korea has engaged in close consultation and cooperation with the IATTC Contracting Parities, especially with Mexico, USA and EU in order to amend the CMM for PBF. /END/
+Korea has engaged in close consultation and cooperation with the IATTC Contracting Parities, especially with Mexico, USA and EU in order to enhance the effectiveness of the CMM for PBF. /END/